theilr/slice-n-dice/README.md

 ### jitterbox:

 This routine (unlike most of the rest of the routines in this package) works with only a single input image; it breaks it into tiles, and then jitters the tiles to produce a jittered version of the image.
-Kind of like pixel spread, but 1/ for tiles and 2/ the jitter is at the pixel and not the tile level.
+Note that the tiles on the edge of an image have to be treated carefully so that the jittering is from a tile that does not extend outside the size of the image.
+Normally that is not noticeable, but if you try jittering whole stripes, that means no jittering will occur; to enable jittering beyond the edges of the image, use the `--pad` option.

 ![too much coffee](https://live.staticflickr.com/65535/53097897181_e5a3b12e6c.jpg)